-Many people are concerned about the Government advice on childcare access given the lockdown.
-Here we give the latest Government position.
+Many people are confused about the latest advice on lockdowns and the implications for working parents.
+Here we give the latest coronavirus childcare information.

 Working tax credit can continue for the first 28 weeks you are off work if you are self-employed and you get Employment Support Allowance or would be eligible for it or Statutory Sick Pay if you were an employee.
 If not, your tax credits will stop after four weeks.
 If you are not working enough hours for more than four weeks, you might also stop getting the childcare element of WTC.
 Let HMRC know if your circumstances change.

-The Government has also announced a £20 per week increase to the Universal Credit standard allowance and Working Tax Credit basic element and an increase in the Local Housing Allowance rates for Universal Credit and Housing Benefit claimants so that it covers the cheapest third of local rents.
+The Government announced a £20 per week increase to the Universal Credit standard allowance and Working Tax Credit basic element.

 With regard to fees, the Government says it is continuing to pay early years funding to childcare providers eg to support the 30 hours free childcare.
-It is also offering financial help for nurseries to cover costs, including a business rates holiday for one year, grants and access to the Job Retention Scheme.
+It is also offering financial help for nurseries to cover costs, including a business rates holiday for one year and grants.

 On continuing to charge parents fees for childcare if they are not earning, the Government says it urges all childcare providers to be reasonable and balanced in their dealings with parents and to access any financial support on offer.

-Join our Facebook Group #schoolsout – support for parents
+Join our Facebook Group – Support for parents – balancing work and life.